mb-group/MyGPT_public/README.md

 <img src='./images/MyGPT_UI.png' width='800px' alt='MyGPT user interface'>

+## FAQs

+Check out the [FAQs](./FAQs.md) for common questions and answers.

+## API Documentation

+Developers who are interested in using MyGPT API can check the [API documentation](./API.md).

 ## Issues

-If you come across any bug or error, please report it in the [issues](https://github.com/smb-group/MyGPT_public/issues) section.
+If you come across any bug or error, please report it in the [issues](https://github.com/mb-group/MyGPT_public/issues) section.